ujjwal-9/blog/_posts/2021-01-05-CT-Brain-Anatomy.md

 The brain is surrounded by CSF fluids within the sulci, fissures and basal cisterns.

+It serves three main functions:

+- Protection – acts as a cushion for the brain, limiting neural damage in cranial injuries.
+- Buoyancy – immersion in CSF reduces net weight of brain to ~25 grams.
+This prevents excessive pressure on the base of the brain.
+- Chemical stability – example. it maintains low extracellular K+ for synaptic transmission.

 > CSF has lower density than gray or white matter (discussed ahead), hence appear darker in CT scans.

 - Gyrus = a fold of the brain surface (plural = gyri)